augustss/MicroHs/README.md

 * tuples
 * list syntax
 * list comprehensions
-* arithmetic and comparison operators, but only for `Int`
+* arithmetic and comparison operators, the prelude exports the ones for `Int`, but for the other types you need to do a qulified import (e.g for `Double` and for `Word`).
 * qualified `do` notation, e.g., `IO.do`
 * data (and newtype) type declarations
 * type synonyms